BurakKontas/Udemy_Backend/README.md

    - RESTful APIs are exposed via controllers to provide easy access for external clients (e.g., frontend, mobile apps).
 3. **Clean Architecture**:
    - Each service is built using Clean Architecture principles to separate concerns and keep business logic independent of frameworks and external dependencies.
-4. **Domain-Driven Design (DDD)**:
-   - Focused on creating rich domain models with entities, value objects, aggregates, and domain events.
-   - The core domain logic is encapsulated in the domain layer, ensuring that the business logic is reusable and testable.

 ---